A-Z of Entries

 too many cooks spoil the soup (see “too many cooks spoil the broth”)

-too many cooks spoil the stew (see “too many cooks spoil the broth”too many irons in the fire
+too many cooks spoil the stew (see “too many cooks spoil the broth”)

 too much of a good thing